kevinmiles/learning_lab_vagrant_netprog/labs/vagrant_box_creation/get-n9kv-box.md

 For this lab, and following labs in this module, we will use the Nexus 9000v 7.0(3)I7(3) box that is available for download on Cisco.com.

-> The Nexus 9000v downloads are available to download by anyone without any specific contacts with Cisco.
+> The Nexus 9000v downloads are available to download by anyone without any specific contracts with Cisco.

 Starting with the 7.0(3)I7(3) release, the NX-OS box images posted to CCO are ready to use without any additional preparation.
 Earlier versions of the NX-OS boxes published on CCO require some final preparation to make them ready for use.
 If you would like to have boxes for these earlier NX-OS versions, or IOS XE or IOS XR, the remaining **optional steps** in this lab will show you how to do so.